zhumeisongsong/blog/_posts/clean-architecture-part3.md

 ---
 title: "Clean Architecture Part3.
-DESIGN PRINCIPLES"
+Design Principles"
 excerpt: ""
 coverImage: "/blog/assets/ca-3-cover.jpg"
 date: "2018-05-05"
 ogImage:
   url: "/blog/assets/ca-3-cover.jpg"
+categories: ['clean', 'solid']
+pin: true
 ---
 Good software systems begin with `clean code`.
 On the one hand, if the `bricks` aren’t well made, the `architecture` of the building doesn’t matter much.
 On the other hand, you can make a `substantial mess` with well-made bricks.
-This is where the SOLID principles come in.
+This is where the `SOLID` principles come in.

 The SOLID principles tell us `how to arrange our functions and data structures into classes`, and `how those classes should be interconnected`.
 The use of the word “class” does not imply that these principles are applicable only to object- oriented software.
 A class is simply a coupled grouping of functions and data.
 Every software system has such groupings, whether they are called classes or not.
 The SOLID principles apply to those groupings.